prince98batra/practice/SOP_Cron.md

 This allows you to store cron jobs in separate files and specify the user for each job.

-Can Be Used For:
+Can Be Used For: Storing cron jobs for different users, making management easier without modifying the main cron file.
-The /etc/cron.d/ directory allows you to add custom cron job files that run as specific users.
-This is useful when you want to assign tasks to different users, or when you need to organize cron jobs for different services, without editing the main cron file `(/etc/crontab)`.

 #### Step 1: Create a new file in /etc/cron.d/ for user1.
 Let’s name it user1_hello_cron